Updated: 1 April 2021

 How long we keep your information

-We will keep your personal information where you have made contact with us.
+We will keep your personal data where you have made contact with us.
 If you have engaged with us and sought our guidance and advice then in most circumstances we will not delete your data.
 We keep your information only where required to meet our legal or regulatory obligations.
 The length of time we keep your information for these purposes will vary depending on the obligations we need to meet.

 In certain circumstances, if you do not make any contact with us, we will anonymise your records after a set period of time.